sourcegraph/about/handbook/engineering/distribution/product/roadmap.md

 ### Docker-compose is not released on time (on the 20th)

-Docker-compose deployments were never properly integrated into our release process, and as such it has been released late (~1 week) after the 20th when we announce the new version of Sourcegraph the past ~4 releases.
+Docker-compose deployments were never properly integrated into our release process, and as such it has been released late by about one week after the official release date of 20th when the blog post announcement goes live.
+This has happened for the past ~4 releases.
+This has been a recurring problem for customers ("I can't upgrade it doesn't seem to be released"), which has increased support load, and has been a recurring worry from the CE team and others ("can I tell this customer to upgrade to fix their issue yet?").

 - Owner: Stephen
 - Status: planned for Q1 -> delayed -> overdue